 You can not hate yourself into becoming the person you want to be.

 It’s time to do some Teshuva on our Teshuva.
 I think I can help.

 I’d like to offer you some simple, easy steps to help infuse your Teshuva process with mindfulness, compassion, empowerment and self-love.
 I want to share with you how you can make the shift from working on yourself to working with yourself.

 The King is in the Field.

 Got it?
-If so, you can move on to step #1.
+If so, you can move on to the next step.
 If not, please, please, please, with a lot of kindness and gentleness toward yourself, go back to the field.
-Take your time - Hashem is not going anywhere and step #1 will be here as soon as you are ready!
+Take your time - Hashem is not going anywhere and the next step will be here as soon as you are ready!

 As Rambam lays out for us in Hilchot Teshuva, the first thing we must do in our teshuva process is to abandon the chet. יעזוב החוטא חטאו - Yaazov ha’ choteh cheto - The sinner will abandon his sin.